cpq/bare-metal-programming-guide/README.md

 ![](images/ota.svg)

-The [vcon.io](https://vcon.io) service is run by Cesanta - the company I work for.
+Note: the [vcon.io](https://vcon.io) service is run by Cesanta - the company I work for.
 It is a paid service with a freebie quota: if you have just a few devices to manage, it is completely free.

 ### Configuring and wiring ESP32